juanovt10/seprocivilCO/README.md

 # Infraestructura y Senalizacion
 Infraestructura y Señalización is an actual engineering services company based in Colombia.
-The company specializes in providing comprehensive road signage services, which encompass a range of activities such as road painting, vertical signage installation, and installation of road safety devices.
+The company specializes in providing road signage services, which encompass a range of activities such as road painting, vertical signage installation, and installation of road safety devices.

-The intent of the website is ncrease the company's exposure to potential clients and establish a strong online presence, ultimately expanding its reach and attracting new business opportunities.
+The intent of the website is to increase the company's exposure to potential clients and establish a strong online presence, ultimately expanding its reach and attracting new business opportunities.

 ![Site view across devices](assets/readme_images/responsive_test_screenshot.png)